 - 1/2 cup of Baking Soda

 For this method, pour the vinegar and baking soda into the disposal and let it sit for about 15 minutes.

-While these are sitting in your disposal, create a baking soda and vinegar paste in a bowl.
+While these are sitting at your disposal, create a baking soda and vinegar paste in a bowl.

 Take an old toothbrush and using this paste, scrub the rubber flaps of your garbage disposal.
 This will remove bacteria such as salmonella and E. coli, making any unwanted smells go away.

 After the 15 minutes are up, turn on your disposal and use your tap water to wash down any debris that came up from your cleaning, as well as the residue from the baking soda and vinegar mix.